Indigenous Disability Awareness Month Statement.

 IDAM is now annually declared and recognized by the Provinces of British Columbia, Saskatchewan, and Manitoba, the Assembly of First Nations, the BC First Nations Summit, the Métis Nation of BC, the Council of Yukon First Nations, the Town of Inuvik, and hundreds of other organizations and communities across Canada.
 IDAM is the only Indigenous disability-specific awareness initiative of its kind in the world.
 In 2017 the United Nations International Committee on the Rights of Persons with Disabilities recommended to Canada officially declare November as IDAM annually.

-Reg McClellan and Chantal Benoit, a husband-and-wife team from Vaughn, has won ParaSport® Ontario’s Bob Secord Award.
+Martha Sandoval Gustafson, a Toronto resident, has won ParaSport® Ontario’s Bob Secord Award.

 We acknowledge the land on which ParaSport® Ontario was built is the Treaty Lands and Territory of the Mississaugas of the Credit and the traditional territory of the Anishinaabe, the Wendat, and the Haudenosaunee peoples, many of whom continue to live and work here today.
 This territory is covered by the Upper Canada Treaties and is within the land protected by the Dish with One Spoon Wampum agreement to peaceably share and care for the resources around the Great Lakes.
 Today Toronto (also known as Tkaronto) is home to many First Nations, Metis, and Inuit peoples and acknowledging reminds us that our great standard of living is directly related to the resources and friendship of Indigenous people.